Home Storegate CLI Storegate CLI (sgcli) User Guide

 sgcli put [LOCAL_PATH] [REMOTE_PATH]

-Conflict Handling: If a file with the same name already exists at the destination, you will be prompted to overwrite, skip, apply the choice to all future conflicts, or quit the operation.
+Uploads a local file or folder recursively.
+If a file already exists at the destination, you will be prompted to Overwrite, Skip, apply the choice to All remaining conflicts, or Quit.

 sgcli put ./MyProject /